STAT506/STAT506.github.io/index.md

 - **10%** of your grade will be determined by weekly quizzes.
 Students are allowed and encouraged to work with classmates on quiz assignments, but each student is required to submit their own quiz.
 All quizzes will be graded on pass / fail basis.

 - **30%** of your grade will be determined by regular homework.
 Students are allowed and encouraged to work with classmates on homework assignments, but each student is required to submit their own homework.
+There will likely be  5 - 6 homework assignments over the course of the semester.

 - **30%** of your grade will be determined by a series of projects.
-There will be two or three projects over the course of the semester.
+There will be two or three projects over the course of the semester: likely one on GLMS, on for predictive modeling, and a final for hierarchical models.

 - **30%** of your grade will be determined by a final exam.